yoctoproject/poky/documentation/test-manual/understand-autobuilder.rst

 #.
 Set up any :term:`buildtools` tarball if configured.

 #.
-Call "buildhistory-init" if :ref:`buildhistory <ref-classes-buildhistory>` is configured.
+Call "buildhistory-init" if :ref:`ref-classes-buildhistory` is configured.

 For each step that is configured in ``config.json``, it will perform the
 following: